 root@ubuntu:/home/rdgmh#

-Step 7: Access JIRA your Linux Machine
+Step 7: Access and Configure JIRA on Linux

 To use JIRA’s online interface, navigate to jira.example.com or localhost:8080.
 I’ll demonstrate on my localhost.